appoptics/appoptics-api-ruby/README.md

 If you are looking for the quickest possible route to getting a data into Metrics, you only need two lines:

-    Librato::Metrics.authenticate 'email', 'api_key'
+    Appoptics::Metrics.authenticate 'email', 'api_key'
-    Librato::Metrics.submit my_metric: 42, my_other_metric: 1002
+    Appoptics::Metrics.submit my_metric: 42, my_other_metric: 1002

 Unspecified metrics will send a *gauge*, but if you need to send a different metric type or include additional properties, simply use a hash:

-    Librato::Metrics.submit my_metric: {type: :counter, value: 1002, source: 'myapp'}
+    Appoptics::Metrics.submit my_metric: {type: :counter, value: 1002, source: 'myapp'}

 While this is all you need to get started, if you are sending a number of metrics regularly a queue may be easier/more performant so read on...

 ## Authentication

-Make sure you have [an account for Metrics](https://metrics.librato.com/) and then authenticate with your email and API key (on your account page):
+Make sure you have [an account for Metrics](https://metrics.appoptics.com/) and then authenticate with your email and API key (on your account page):

-    Librato::Metrics.authenticate 'email', 'api_key'
+    Appoptics::Metrics.authenticate 'email', 'api_key'

 ## Sending Measurements